ECHO and SGA Telnet Options for MUDs

 Documentation

-The Telnet ECHO and SGA protocols are used to hide password data as it is being typed, and it is also how standard telnet and mud clients negotiate out of the default "obsolete line-by-line mode" into "character-at-a-time" mode.
-See section 6 of RFC 858 for details.
-Some MUD clients will use the GA option to determine when it is OK to parse prompt data sent from a game.
+The Telnet ECHO and SGA protocols are used to hide password data as it is being typed, and it is also how standard telnet and mud clients negotiate out of the default "obsolete (or old) line-by-line mode" into "character-at-a-time" mode, as describe in RFC 858.
+Some MUD clients and servers will also use the IAC GA byte sequence to determine when it is OK to parse prompt data sent from a game.
 See RFC 854 page 5, and CIE 3.2.2 for details.

 Explanation